Finding the Best eCommerce Platform to Grow Your Business

 - While the choice of CMS introduces a fair amount of flexibility, a managed eCommerce solution still comes with its own limitations, including reliance on third-party extensions and limited customization options.

-- Placing the eCommerce shop on a separate subdomain from the primary website domain can cause a degraded user experience.
+- Placing the eCommerce shop on a separate subdomain from the primary website domain can cause a degraded user experience and limit your search engine optimization.
 The BigCommerce plugin for WordPress circumvents this issue by integrating with the CMS on the primary domain.

 While the platform decision is unique to each business, there is one factor that we believe impacts everyone.
 In particular, the recent increase in data breaches should have anyone who handles customer and payment data concerned.
 We accordingly advise many of our clients to use a SaaS platform for eCommerce.
 This delegates the liability and security maintenance to a third party with dedicated security teams.
 These teams are exclusively assigned to protect the integrity of your data.
 We will only recommend a self-managed solution if our client has an internal team available to proactively monitor and manage the security of their systems.
 It is imperative that security patches are applied within 24 hours of them being released in order to preempt any new attack vectors.

 The best eCommerce Platform for 2022

 According to BuiltWith, these are the most common eCommerce solutions used among the top 1,000,000 websites globally:

 WooCommerce certainly is riding a wave of popularity given that it is free and built on top of the extremely popular WordPress content management system.
 But given our concerns about cybersecurity and data breaches, our top recommendation goes to the combination of WordPress and BigCommerce.
 By leveraging BigCommerce’s WordPress plugin, we believe businesses receive the best of both worlds:

 - Website architecture and content flexibility through WordPress